-- New graduate students are guaranteed two years as long as they adhere to all procedures and deadlines.
+- New single graduate students are guaranteed housing for their first year as long as they adhere to application procedures and deadlines.
 Apply here.
 (Continuing graduate students should apply here.)

 - Three-story buildings connected by stairs with elevator access to every floor.